Generating Career Ideas

 Career planning tests

-In the section above on building self-awareness we mentioned the use of personality questionnaires.
-These tools can be excellent and many will quickly deliver a list of possible career ideas based on your pattern of answers, such as the free Prospects Planner.
+In the section on building self-awareness we mentioned the use of personality questionnaires.
+These tools can be excellent and many will also quickly deliver a list of possible career ideas based on your pattern of answers.
 A number of these test and personality tools are listed under External Resources (below).

-You may have already used some of these, for example, if you took a Morrisby Test or similar whilst at school.
-A few companies include personality questionnaires on their career pages which can be used to understand which of their roles might be the best match for your work style preferences.
+You may have already used some of these, for example, if you used the Morrisby Test or similar at school.
+Also, a few companies include a personality questionnaire embedded in their career pages which can be used to understand which of their roles might be the best match for your work style preferences.

 The range of career ideas suggested by these tools is still likely to be very varied, with perhaps 20 or 30 different roles suggested.
-Allow yourself to use your instincts and start by researching the options that appeal to you most intuitively: explore what these roles involve and why each particular option might be a good fit for you.
+So, when reviewing any results, follow your instincts and use your intuition to choose where to start researching the options that most appeal to you: explore what these roles involve and why each particular option might be a good fit for you.

 Browsing and scanning the horizons

-Browsing industry sector briefings, our career fair booklets and job boards/vacancy listings needs a degree of focus if it is to be productive.
-However, once you start to clarify and define for yourself what might be ‘right for you’, your sub-conscious mind can become a powerful ally if you pay attention to your instincts and become aware of what ‘catches your attention’.
+Browsing industry sector briefings, our career fair booklets and job boards/vacancy listings needs a degree of focus to be productive.
+However, once you start to clarify and define for yourself what might be ‘right for you’, your sub-conscious mind can be a powerful ally if you pay attention to your instincts and become aware of what ‘catches your attention’.
 Potential starting points include:

-• The Oxford Guide to Careers, published each year with over 50 alumni profiles, short introductions to more than 20 sectors and supported by recruitment advertisements;
+• The Oxford Guide to Careers, published annually, includes introductions to more than 20 sectors and over 50 alumni profiles as well as recruitment advertisements;

 • Employer directories and rankings can be found online.
 Look for leading graduate employers in listings such as The Times Top 100 and the UK 300, or if you already have a specific industry or professional focus, consider looking at the relevant industry bodies, royal societies and professional institutes for company directories, and rankings and award listings.